How to Choose the Best Home Coffee Grinder

 The first thing you’ll have to decide is whether you want a manual or automatic (electric) grinder, each of which has its pros and cons.

 Electric coffee grinders will do all of the grinding for you, and in many cases, these will have more features, a larger capacity, and more durable parts.
-The downside is that if you want a quality grinder, you’re looking at a higher price.
+The downside is that if you want a quality grinder, you’re looking at a higher price although you can find some good grinders for less than $100.
 And of course, electric burr grinders need to be plugged in, so they’re staying firmly put in your kitchen.

 Manual coffee grinders are your only option if you want to make coffee while you’re traveling.
 A hand grinder is also a great choice if you want a silent grinder or a better grinder for a lower price.
 The payoff is that you’ll need to put in the effort for grinding coffee, and you’ll be limited in how much you can make.